diegargon/trackerm/README.md

 In / screenshots you will find some possibly outdated sceenshots of the look

-Warn: Much of the code was made to run (the bulk was programmed in 3 intense days).
-The application is functional but i need polish it and rewrite a lot and review security.
-If you install it expects an alpha application.
+Warn: The application is functional but i need polish it and rewrite a lot of code and review security.

 **SPANISH**